Homemade Baby Food Carrots

 • Preheat oven to 425 degrees F.

-• Toss carrots in olive oil and spread evenly on a large baking sheet.
+• Spread the oiled carrots in a single layer on a large baking sheet.

 • Bake for 20 minutes, stir and bake for 20 more or until soft and golden brown.